typemeta/funcj/codec/readme.md

 * Is thread-safe.
 * The framework is relatively non-invasive - the only requirement imposed on your types are that they contain a default constructor - one that takes no arguments (the constructor can be private).
-  * Note, this requirement can be bypassed by providing a custom codec for the class.
+  * Note, this requirement can be bypassed by registering a custom constructor for the class, or by providing a custom codec for the class.
 * Encoding is driven by reflecting over the field members that comprise each class, consequently the encoded form mirrors the structure of the original Java data.
   * Static type information is used where possible